pinklamb/Safe-Route-DC/README.md

 # SafeRouteDC

-SafeRouteDC assigns each route a **safety score from 0–100**, where higher values indicate safer routes.
-The score is computed using nearby crime data and accounts for proximity, severity, and recency of incidents.
+SafeRouteDC assigns each route a **safety score from 0–100**, The score is computed using nearby crime data and accounts for proximity, severity, and recency of incidents.

 ## Safety Scoring Model (Overview)